shikhirsingh/ExtJS-AppCamp-Govt/Instructions/05-VM-Listeners-Bind/README.md

 ## Step 1: Setup the JSON data files

-* Unzip [this zip file](app.zip) and place it's contents in the appcamp/resources/ folder.
-Your folder structure should look like this after moving files :
+* Create a new file called menu.json located in appcamp/resources/view/data.
+Copy and paste the contents from [here](https://raw.githubusercontent.com/shikhirsingh/ExtJS-AppCamp-Govt/master/Instructions/05-VM-Listeners-Bind/menu.json).

 ```
 appcamp/
 ├── app/
 ├── app.js
 ...
 ├── resources/
-    ├── app/
-        ├── view/
-            ├── calendars/
     ├── data/
-            ├── images/
-            ├── logos/
-            ├── users/
+        ├── menu.json
 ├── sass/
 ```

 ## Step 2: Setup ViewModel for MenuView and ViewController for MainView

-* Uncomment all lines in the MenuView.js
+* Uncomment all comments in the appcamp/view/main/MenuView.js
-* Add a comma for the expanderOnly property
+* Be sure the line that contains the property "expanderOnly" ends with a comma
 * Create a ViewModel file appcamp/view/main/MenuViewModel.js with the following content
 ```
 Ext.define('AppCamp.view.main.MenuViewModel', {